Award in education and training (City & Guilds 6502) - spring

 Francis M and Gould J (2014) Achieving your award in education and training: a practical guide to successful teaching in the further education and training sector.
 London: Sage.

 These are available in our student centre and library for loan if it is open. ( It is currently closed due to Covid 19).
-IThere are many used ones available on Amazon.
+IThere are many used ones available on Amazon and Francis and Gould is available from the library as an e-book.

 When I've finished, what course can I do next?